Sugar Land, Texas

 5 Bonus Points for Feeling Welcome!

-Customers at Mori Ichi may be mostly Japanese, but all folks are greeted warmly.
+Most diners at Mori Ichi seem to be Japanese.
+Of course I could be wrong.
+But all folks, regulars and first-timers, seem to be greeted with equal warmth.
 Again I'm using a 2 year old memory to give bonus points.
 (5 for the welcoming atmosphere) I will never forget the day our group arrived with wheelchairs and walkers and took over a large table at the center of the room.
 Our special group needed extra care since many were hard of hearing, had diet concerns or were just plain confused.
 But the servers were patient and kind.
 I won't even take points away for forgetting to remove the wasabi from some plates!

 Mori Ichi gets 18 Points!